DataDog/hiring-engineers/answers.md

 }
 ```
 ## Access Dashboard
-* I opened the Dashboard in the DD GUI and set the timeframe to the past 4 hours in order to see some data in the rollup graph
+* I opened the Dashboard in the DD GUI and set the timeframe to the past 4 hours in order to see some data in the rollup graph - [Link to my Dashboard](https://app.datadoghq.com/dash/964418/jrgens-dashboard)
 ![Dashboard](https://github.com/jg8810/hiring-engineers/blob/master/dashboard.png)
 * It took me a couple of minutes in order to set the timeframe to the past 5 minutes.
   * After checking the keyboard shortcuts, it seems like German keyboards are not supported in order to Zoom out/in time frame using